Joseph Henry: Early life and education

+Career

-Henry excelled at his studies (so much so, he would often help his teachers teach science) and in 1826 was appointed Professor of Mathematics and Natural Philosophy at The Albany Academy by Principal T. Romeyn Beck.
+In 1826, he was appointed Professor of Mathematics and Natural Philosophy at The Albany Academy by Principal T. Romeyn Beck.
 Some of his most important research was conducted in this new position.
 His curiosity about terrestrial magnetism led him to experiment with magnetism in general.
 He was the first to coil insulated wire tightly around an iron core in order to make a more powerful electromagnet, improving on William Sturgeon's electromagnet which used loosely coiled uninsulated wire.
 Using this technique, he built the strongest electromagnet at the time, for Yale.
 He also showed that, when making an electromagnet using just two electrodes attached to a battery, it is best to wind several coils of wire in parallel, but when using a set-up with multiple batteries, there should be only one single long coil.
 The latter made the telegraph feasible.
-Because of his early experiments in electromagnetism some historians credit Henry with discoveries pre-dating Faraday and Hertz; however, Henry is not credited due to not publishing his work.
+Because of his early experiments in electromagnetism, some historians credit Henry with discoveries pre-dating Faraday and Hertz; however, Henry is not credited due to not publishing his work.

 Using his newly developed electromagnetic principle, in 1831, Henry created one of the first machines to use electromagnetism for motion.
 This was the earliest ancestor of modern DC motor.
 It did not make use of rotating motion, but was merely an electromagnet perched on a pole, rocking back and forth.
 The rocking motion was caused by one of the two leads on both ends of the magnet rocker touching one of the two battery cells, causing a polarity change, and rocking the opposite direction until the other two leads hit the other battery.

 This apparatus allowed Henry to recognize the property of self inductance.
 British scientist Michael Faraday also recognized this property around the same time.
 Since Faraday published his results first, he became the officially recognized discoverer of the phenomenon.